Adyen/adyen-commercetools/extension/docs/DeploymentGuide.md

 ## Deployment

-Extension module supports different deployment options, you could deploy the extension module in your servers as a docker container or you could use the AWS Lambda as a serverless option which lets you run code without provisioning or managing servers.
+Extension module supports different deployment options, either could be hosted on-premises (run docker containers behind the load balancer) or deployed as a serverless application with AWS Lambda.

 ### Docker
 Refer to our [docker hub](https://hub.docker.com/r/commercetools/commercetools-adyen-integration-extension/tags) page to see the latest releases and tags.